 are here to study English in preparation for entry into either undergraduate

-or graduate programs in the U.S. The average age of your student will be
+or graduate programs in the U.S. The average age of your guest will be

 about 25.
-Your student is typically bright, highly motivated, has a very
+Your guest is typically bright, highly motivated, has a very

 strong work ethic, is adventurous and willing to take